-Robert released his fourth self-produced CD, I Been Fixed in September 2018.
+Robert released his fourth self-produced CD, I Been Fixed which won the coveted 2019 AMG award for Album of the Year.
 Robert continues the Cotton Patch Soul Blues sound on this release sometimes playing all instruments.

 Robert recently held the Second Annual Kimbrough Cotton Patch Blues Festival in Holly Springs, MS: a three-day blues festival with an exhibition at Rust College on The Life and Legacy of Junior Kimbrough, a Cotton Patch Blues Musicians Workshop featuring instructional sessions by those that played with Junior Kimbrough, live performances by many great Hill Country and Cotton Patch Blues artists and a special Kimbrough Cotton Patch Kölsch microbrew beer.
 This event is held at a bona fide juke joint in Holly Springs, MS dubbed The Hut.